GET IN TOUCH

 MSc in Political Science and the London School of Economics (LSE) (2008)

 Since 2017, I have been an associate professor in political science at the Department of Political Science at Aarhus University.
+Since 2018, I am the union representative in the department supporting and representing some 200 colleagues.

 For more details, see my CV.